 In 1999, Donna Deegan was diagnosed with breast cancer for the first time, she would face this challenge two more times.
 Her journey would take her many places and encourage her to go further than ever before.
 Through this process, Donna discovered an overwhelming need for assistance for those living with breast cancer who had trouble making ends meet.
 She knew she was being called to help and immediately went to work.

 Three short years later in June 2006, The DONNA Foundation announced that it would organize and produce the only national marathon dedicated to finish breast cancer.
 Through these efforts, a partnership with Mayo Clinic was formed, resulting in the Mayo Clinic Breast Cancer Translational Genomics Program.
 Finally, in February 2008, the 26.2 with DONNA Marathon saw its inaugural year host nearly 7,000 runners and raise more than $825,000—expanding the foundation’s efforts to include funding ground breaking breast cancer research.

 In 2009, THE PLAYERS DONNA 5K was added to the calendar, netting two world-class running events to raise funds for the foundation.

 Today, The DONNA Foundation continues to grow and assist underserved families.
 Each year, The DONNA Foundation participates in a variety of community outreach and education programs, and hosts several fundraising events to support its mission.
-To date, it has served more than 10,000 families in need and dispersed more than $5 million to fuel programs that move families from a place of fear to a place of love.
+To date, it has served more than 15,500 families in need and dispersed more than $4.2 million of debt relief, moving families from a place of fear to a place of love.